Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 requirements ensures a _passing_ grade, and not necessarily anything above that watermark.
 Please review the course syllabus for more details about the specific baseline requirements for each chapter.
-The purpose of the content in these lists it to use "action words" to highlight the key tasks that each chapter should accomplish as a part of the entire senior thesis document.
+The purpose of the content in these lists it to use "action words" to highlight the key "tasks" that each chapter should accomplish as a part of the entire senior thesis document.

 #### Introduction Section Requirements